On Premises

 Based on your current Skype-for-Business environment it is possible to define a scenario that most-likely best suits your organization needs on Business Continuity with Anywhere365.
 Answer the questions in the flowchart below and find out how Anywhere365 can be implemented within your organization.

-Note: This is only a single example of how Anywhere365 can be configured within your organization.
+This is only a single example of how Anywhere365 can be configured within your organization.
 Multiple scenario’s might be applicable.

 Per scenario three different elements will be distinguished: